-Philip is a senior lecturer with the Centre for Forensic Science at the University Technology, Sydney.
-He teaches the Crime Scene Investigation, Chemical Criminalistics and Fire and Explosives subjects at UTS, as well as supporting the other forensic subjects.
+Philip is a senior lecturer with the Centre for Forensic Science at the University of Technology Sydney.
+He teaches the Crime Scene Investigation, Expert Evidence Presentation, and Fire and Explosives Investigation subjects at UTS, as well as supporting the other forensic subjects.
 Philip graduated from the University of Sydney in 1992 with a PhD in chemistry, and entered the forensic world in 1995 when he was employed in the Physical Evidence Section at the Division of Analytical Laboratories (FASS).
-His casework experience includes flammable liquids, explosives, paint, fibres and glass analysis.
+His casework experience includes flammable liquids, explosives, paint, fibres, and glass analysis.
 Philip joined UTS in 1998 as the scientific officer responsible for the forensic laboratories, and became a lecturer in 2003.
 He spends his time outside of work climbing mountains, sliding down mountains, and crawling underneath mountains.

 Mr Eric Murray is a semi-retired Nurse Unit Manager with the Forensic Unit in Corrections Health.
 His career in nursing commenced in 1956 and has covered all aspects and positions including Director of Nursing of some large areas.
 His major role outside of supervision of the general and mental health status of people is to train and assist nurses to prepare documentation and to give evidence to courts and tribunals.
 Eric studied chemistry / science whilst doing Occupational Health and Industrial Safety at a large chemical plant, and has had the experience of being involved in the rescue phases of disasters such as the Granville train wreck, Newcastle earthquake, and various cyclone disturbances.
 He has also assisted in people profiling and incident reconstruction.
 Eric is actively involved in voluntary community work.
 For his many services to the Society over the years, Eric was made a life member of the ANZFSS in November 2011.